devtut/generate/docs/php/contributing-to-the-php-core.md

 ---
-metaTitle: "Contributing to the PHP Core"
+metaTitle: "PHP - Contributing to the PHP Core"
 description: "Setting up a basic development environment"
 ---